Inspired for Decades

 Since 1947, Neokraft has established a reputation as a leading custom sign fabricator in Maine and throughout New England.

-"Recycling is one of the most powerful ways a company can help clean up and preserve Maine's environment.
+"Recycling is one of the most powerful ways any company can help clean up and preserve Maine's environment and our planet."

 What can’t be recycled is fluorescent lighting and therefore needs to be disposed.
 Due to a small amount of mercury in each bulb, a recycling law with strick regulations is imposed.
 For the past several years, when we build new or retro fit an old sign, we only use LED lighting.
 Converting from fluorescent to LED, makes our clients happy that their signs are more energy efficient, easier to maintain, reduces costs, and emits no harmful UV.